arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Conclusion

-In this tutorial, we established a Modbus RTU connection between two Opta devices using the Arduino ecosystem tools, such as the Arduino IDE and Arduino libraries.
+In this tutorial, we established a Modbus RTU connection between two Opta™ devices using the Arduino ecosystem tools, such as the Arduino IDE and Arduino libraries.
 The `ArduinoRS485` and `ArduinoModbus` libraries are essential components that enable communication with compatible Modbus RTU devices.
 With the demonstrative example described in this tutorial, we have established communication between a Modbus RTU Server and a Client; we can now configure and set a secondary Arduino Opta® or use a Modbus RTU-compatible module for your project developments.